dbos-inc/dbos-demo-apps/interops/README.md

 ## SDK versions

-> **Temporary:** the Java app is pinned to a local
-> `./gradlew :transact:publishToMavenLocal` build of dbos-transact-java's
-> `skip-unrecognized-serialization` branch, which fixes two bugs this demo hit — a
-> status read throwing on a peer application's payload, and on the empty error
-> column the Go SDK writes for a successful workflow.
-Drop that commit and restore
-> `dev.dbos:transact:+` once those are released.

 `interop-java` needs application names and `DBOS.enqueuePortableWorkflow`, and `interop-go` needs the same; both landed after those SDKs' latest tagged releases.
 Neither app builds from source for it — every build of an SDK's main